 Ronald K. Noble

 First elected on 3 November 2000 by INTERPOL’s General Assembly, Mr Noble became at the age of 44 the youngest Secretary General in INTERPOL’s history.
 Following a successful second mandate, he was re-elected by an overwhelming majority to serve a third five-year term in 2010.
+He stepped down from the post on 7 November 2014.

 Development of enhanced technical tools for National Central Bureaus

 The ability to communicate is fundamental to police work, especially at the international level.
 Under Mr Noble’s leadership, INTERPOL developed the I-24/7 secure global police communications network, the first of its kind in the world.
 The network enables National Central Bureaus in all member countries to communicate in real-time and to access INTERPOL’s tools and services.
 Recognizing a critical gap in border security efforts, Mr Noble spearheaded the creation of the only global database of stolen and lost travel documents and the MIND/FIND technical tools that put this and other INTERPOL databases directly into the hands of frontline officers.
-The Organization has further boosted its investigative and forensic support to member countries through the development of global databases of suspected terrorists, DNA profiles and fingerprints.
+The Organization further boosted its investigative and forensic support to member countries through the development of global databases of suspected terrorists, DNA profiles and fingerprints.

 Greater operational support in the face of 21st century crime challenges